peterpilgrim/digital-cv/index.md

      (if you company is stuck on Java 8 JDK 1.8, sorry I am not prepared to contribute to another digital transformation over-promise-and-then-spectacularly-fail project)
    * Cloud-Native
    * Prospective Client must be using Kubernetes to deploy software to the cloud
-   * Prospective Client must be using Amazon Web Service (AWS), Microsoft Azure , Google Cloud Platform
+   * Prospective Client must be using Amazon Web Service (AWS), Microsoft Azure or Google Cloud Platform

 Read my linkedin profile for accurate information please www.linkedin.com/in/peterpilgrim2000